skyMei-J/Linear-Regression-Implementation/README.md

+# Implement Linear Regression and Logistic Regression algorithms.
 # Linear-Regression-Implementation with handcrafted inverse (using LU decompositino)

-Implement Linear Regression and Logistic Regression algorithms.
+I implement the formula above with my handcrafted inverse function (used LU decomposition) to find the inverse matrix and plot the result including points and the fitting line.

 find the best fitting line on the data with the matrix operations which are written by myself.
 ## Input Parameter